Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

-Seiya Suzuki -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Colin Selby on the mound, on August 26 at 7:15 PM ET.
+Seiya Suzuki -- batting .378 in his past 10 games -- will be in action for the Chicago Cubs against the Pittsburgh Pirates, with Bailey Falter on the mound, on August 27 at 1:35 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Pirates.
+In his previous game, he collected three RBI (going 2-for-5 with a double and a triple) against the Pirates.

 Seiya Suzuki Game Info & Props vs. the Pirates